Kenneth Zick

 • AI accelerators - DARPA ScAN

-• Collective computation
+• Collective and physics-inspired computation

 • Highly parallel implementations using FPGAs, GPUs, CPUs, ASICs